in-toto/specification/in-toto-spec.md

 ##### 4.3.3.3 DISALLOW rule behavior

 The disallow rule is the only rule that can error out of rule processing.
-If a disallow rule pattern finds any remaining files in the artifact queue it means that no prior rule has successfully consumed those artifacts, i.e. the artifacts were not authorized by any rule.
+If a disallow rule pattern matches any remaining artifacts in the queue it means that no prior rule has successfully consumed those artifacts, i.e. the artifacts were not authorized by any prior rule.

 ```python
 DISALLOW(rule, artifacts)